FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Conclusion and Future Work

-In this paper, we tackle the challenging problem of personalized cross-silo federated learning and develop FedDTG that inroduce a novel distributed GAN to help fedrated co-distillation between clients without infringing their data privacy.
-We empirically demonstrate that this mechanism can significantly get better performance faster and more stable.
+In this paper, we address the challenging problem of federated learning where clients are reluctant to share their personalized models and propose FedDTG.
+Specifically, we introduce a novel distributed GAN to help federated mutual distillation between clients without compromising their data privacy.
+As validated by extensive experiments, our method can significantly improve performance more rapidly and with greater stability.

+\paragraph{\textbf{Acknowledgments.}} This preprint has no post-submission improvements or corrections.
+The Version of Record of this contribution is published in the Neural Information Processing, ICONIP 2024 Proceedings and is available online at https://doi.org/10.1007/978-981-96-6969-1\_2.